-All complete proposals that were submitted on time, or extracts from them, may be showcased on the CERN website after the competition closes.
+All complete proposals that were submitted on time, or extracts from them, may be showcased on the CERN website after the Competition closes.

-Please take the time to read the terms and conditions applicable to the Beamline competition.
+Please take the time to read the terms and conditions applicable to the Beamline for Schools Competition.
 Important information can be found in this document, including for instance the need for submissions to be your own work.